bahamas10/hue-cli/README.md

       -H, --host     the hostname or ip of the bridge to control -i, --init     initialize the config file at ~/.hue.json -j, --json     force output to be in json
-      -u, --updates  check for available updates
+      -s, --save     save the config file at ~/.hue.json, same as --init -u, --updates  check for available updates
       -v, --version  print the version number and exit